Michael Leggiere

-Michael V. Leggiere is the Professor of War, Strategy and Statecraft at the Hamilton School for Classical and Civic Education at The University of Florida.
+Michael V. Leggiere is an American academic who is the Professor of War, Strategy and Statecraft at the Hamilton School for Classical and Civic Education at The University of Florida.
 He previously held the role of professor at the University of North Texas as deputy-director for the Barsanti Center for Military History.
 Leggiere's emphasis is on the Napoleonic era, and he deals most specifically with Prussian operations in Germany and France during 1813-14.
 According to his university profile, Leggiere is "one of the leading historians in the world of the Napoleonic Wars."
 This is supported by the fact that Leggiere has received the International Napoleonic Society Literary Award two times, once in 2002 and again in 2007.
 Leggiere also serves on the program committee of the Society for Military History and is on the board of directors for the Consortium on Revolutionary Europe.

 Career

 Leggiere is a 1997 graduate of Florida State University and has previously taught at Hawaii Pacific University, Louisiana State University, Shreveport and the Naval War College.
 While at Louisiana State University - Shreveport, Leggiere served as the chair of the Department of History and Social Sciences from 2005-2008.
 Leggiere is the author of Napoleon and Berlin: The Franco-Prussian War in North Germany, 1813 and The Fall of Napoleon.
 He is currently writing a book on the 1815 Waterloo campaign.
 He has written a biography of Blucher.